-• Employer Engagement
+Employer Engagement

-- Engage industry leaders and employers to expand apprenticeship into new industries. - Discuss additional apprenticeship improvements with employers.
+- Engage industry leaders and employers to expand apprenticeship into new industries (on-going). - Discuss additional apprenticeship improvements with employers (on-going).

-• Strategic Investment
+Strategic Investment

-- Award Industry Intermediary contracts and State Expansion grants. - Invest in partnerships, technologies, marketing, and program support to expand apprenticeship.
+- Award, and hold accountable, performance-based Industry Intermediary contracts and State Expansion grants (completed). - Invest in partnerships, technologies, marketing, and program support to expand apprenticeship (on-going).

-• Strategic Partnerships
+Strategic Partnerships

-Coordinate with federal, state, and local governments and other external stakeholders to promote apprenticeship and ensure Office of Apprenticeship (OA) or SAA offices are full participants in the American Job Center (AJC) network and business services teams in all local workforce development areas.
+Coordinate with federal, state, and local governments and other external stakeholders through One Workforce approach to promote apprenticeship and ensure Office of Apprenticeship (OA) or SAA offices are full participants in the American Job Center (AJC) network and business services teams in all local workforce development areas (on-going).

-• Diversity and Inclusion
+Diversity and Inclusion

-• Leverage private sector interest in apprenticeship for tapping underutilized talent pools.
+• Leverage private sector interest in apprenticeship for tapping underutilized talent pools (on-going).

-Summary of Progress - FY 2020, Quarter 3
+Summary of Progress - FY 2020, Quarter 4